 Restaurants: rounding up to the nearest dollar is fine in local markets and basic restaurants.
 In upscale eateries, a tip of 10-15% of the total bill amount is more appropriate.

-Your Tour Guide: You may also consider tipping your tour guide for outstanding service throughout your trip.
-The amount is completely at your discretion, however as a guideline $5USD per person, per day is standard practice.
+Your Tour Guide and Diver: You may also consider tipping your tour guide for outstanding service throughout your trip.
+The amount is completely at your discretion, however as a guideline is $8USD per person, per day is standard practice for the tour guide and $4USD per day per person for the driver.
 Of course, you are free to tip more or less as you see fit, depending on your perception of service quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 The currency in Peru is the Peruvian Sol (PEN) or (EGP).
 Denominations come in notes of 10, 20, 50, 100 or 200 soles and coins of 1, 2 and 5 soles, as well as 10, 20 and 50 cents.
 Some establishments, like tourist shops, restaurants and hotels, may accept US dollars.